CoreyGinnivan/whocanuse/README.md

 **What is WhoCanUse?**
 <p>It's a tool that brings attention and understanding to how color contrast can affect different people with visual impairments.</p>

-<p>The <a href="https://www.w3.org/TR/WCAG21/" target="_blank" rel="noopener noreferrer">Web Content Accessbility Guidelines (WCAG)</a> covers a wide range of recommendations for making Web content more accessible.
+<p>The <a href="https://www.w3.org/TR/WCAG21/" target="_blank" rel="noopener noreferrer">Web Content Accessibility Guidelines (WCAG)</a> covers a wide range of recommendations for making Web content more accessible.
 Just a tiny part of making the web more accessible is accommodating for those with a form of blindness or low vision.</p>
 <p>The standard grading system is a great start, but I thought I'd try to humanize the people who are affected by the different grades.</p>

 **What is WhoCanUse?**